 Because of many things, Ida Grove is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Ida Grove really has some of the features that families look for when choosing a good community to raise children.
 Is Ida Grove perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Being a small city, Ida Grove does not have a public transit system used by locals to get to and from work.
+Ida Grove is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Ida Grove is nearly on par with the US average for all cities of 21.84%: 20.86% of adults 25 and older in Ida Grove have a bachelor's degree or advanced degree.